Skywind555/Battlerite/User_Guide.md

 **View Champion specific statistics**

+The 'Reset All Filters' button resets all current filters in one push

 ### Measures

 **Win rate:** Compute the win rates of various sub categories in each category filtered to the selected champion.
 Each user can count multiple times.